chungwu/gmail-gerrit/README.md

 Setup
 -----

+Once you've installed the extension, in Chrome, go to Menu | Tools | Extensions, and next to the "Gerrit Plugin for Gmail" extension, click on the "Options" link.

 In the Options page, a few things to set up:

 * **Gerrit URL**: The URL of your Gerrit instance.
 This must be set to enable the Gerrit extension.